Discover the 10 Most Beautiful Hikes in Haute-Savoie for 2026

 10. Lac de Roy and Pic de Marcelly – Praz de Lys

 From Praz de Lys, the loop to Lac de Roy, peaceful and surrounded by alpine pastures, is suitable for all.
-For the more daring, the ascent to Pic de Marcelly at 2,200 meters offers an unmatched viewpoint on the Chablais and Lake Léman.
-This flexible hike adapts well to both families and more experienced walkers, each finding their joy.
+For the more daring, the climb up to Pic de Marcelly at two thousand two meters offers an incomparable viewpoint over the Chablais and Lake Geneva.
+This adaptable hike suits both families and more experienced walkers, each finding their joy.

-The plus: A flexible route between gentle pastures and exceptional panoramas.
+The plus: A flexible itinerary between soft pastures and exceptional panoramas.

 Difficulty: Easy